 Please contact the school in your area to discuss enrolling your child or for more information:

-Your child will participate in a range of programs to develop their intellectual, emotional, social and physical skills to help them realise their potential.
-A typical school day will involve a variety of activities such as physical exercise, reading and writing tasks, learning about numbers, shapes and patterns, science and how things work, art and music activities, visiting the library and using information technologies.
-Developing your child's literacy and numeracy skills will be a key focus across all learning areas as these skills are the essential platform for their future success.
-The teacher will provide a range of lesson experiences to challenge and stimulate your child's learning while supporting them to meet their individual needs in becoming confident learners.
+Your child will participate in a range of programs to develop their intellectual, emotional, social and physical skills.
+A typical school day will involve a variety of activities such as reading and writing tasks, learning about numbers, shapes and patterns, lessons in science and how things work, physical education activities, art and music activities, visiting the library and using information technologies.
+Developing your child’s literacy and numeracy skills will be a key focus across all learning areas as these skills are the essential platform for their future success.
+Your child’s teacher will provide a range of lesson experiences to challenge and stimulate their learning while supporting them to meet their individual needs in becoming confident learners.
 The learning at school builds on the learning you do together at home.

 Schools can be busy traffic environments as parents take children to school and pick them up at the end of the school day.
 Drivers need to ensure they abide by the traffic rules and car parking arrangements.
 Be aware of school buses and park on the same side of the road as the bus.
 Parking on the opposite side can be dangerous as children will be tempted to rush out from behind a bus to cross the road.
 Ensure that properly adjusted seatbelts are worn and be especially careful when reversing your vehicle.